alanretubis/alanretubis/README.md

 ## About me

 ✨ Full-stack developer since 2016.
-🔭 Currently working on a insurtech platform
+🔭 Currently working on an insurtech platform
 🎯 Goals: To become a package developer and a stocks trader.
 📫 You can reach me via [email](mailto:alanretubis@gmail.com)